dgroomes/h2-playground/advanced/README.md

     * ```shell
       ./build/install/advanced/bin/advanced
       ```
     * Study the output.
-While the logs aren't the highest quality, they do tell a good story.
+While the logs are a bit low-level, they do tell a good story.
 Here are some highlights.
     *  ```text
        23:34:11 [main] INFO h2database - mydb:database opening /Users/davidgroomes/repos/personal/h2-playground/advanced/mydb (build 214)
        ...